Achievable logoAchievable logo

 • Origin from stem cells in the biliary tree

-It is asymptomatic till late stages when it presents with jaundice, abdominal pain, anorexia, weight loss.
-Laboratory findings include increased alkaline phosphatase, bilirubin, AST, CEA and CA 19-9.
+Cholangiocarcinoma is often asymptomatic until late stages.
+When symptoms occur, they include jaundice, abdominal pain, anorexia, and weight loss.
+Laboratory findings include increased alkaline phosphatase, bilirubin, AST, CEA, and CA 19-9.
 CT and MRI are used for diagnosis.
-The tumor mass shows calcification and forms a solid or infiltrative mass.
-Histology shows neoplastic glands in fibrous stroma, arranged in thyroid-like, signet ring or clear cell morphologies.
-Surgical resection is the preferred treatment.
-Erlotinib (EGFR inhibitor), gemcitabine and cisplatin are used in chemotherapy.
+The tumor mass may show calcification and can form a solid or infiltrative mass.
+Histology shows neoplastic glands in fibrous stroma, arranged in thyroid-like, signet ring, or clear cell morphologies.

 Sign up for free to take 1 quiz question on this topic